leogoesger/leogoesger.github.io/content/blog/fan-in-fan-out-with-go-part-I/index.md

 Code: [https://play.golang.org/p/o3a9xvFf9fv](https://play.golang.org/p/o3a9xvFf9fv)

 You can solve this in two ways.
 Using rule number 4 or close the channel.
 Here is the program using rule number 4.
-Again, use `time.Sleep` to block the program from exiting.
+There are two goroutines, sender and receiver.
+Sender is sending 3 integer data `i` and receiver is receving as many as sender's plus one.
+This is not causing deadlock is because receiver is only blocking its own goroutine not the main goroutine (rule 4). `time.Sleep` will block the program from exiting.

 ```go
 func main() {